ChanthMiao/ghc-wiki-mirror/Target-constraints.md

 ## Asterius wish list

   - 32-bit pointers from GHC (pointer tagging presumed OK in least significant _two_ bits)

+  - Cross-platform development model

+  - Principled way to add a back end to GHC (currently being done with the patched hooks)

+  - Sane story about baselibs, ideally solve

+  - (Structured control flow, if it wouldn't compromise native performance.)

+  - Would prefer to go through LLVM.

 ## LLVM wish list